androuino/deeplearning4jui/README.md

 ## Prerequisites
 This is a step by step process to get this code running:

-**First step.** Install VLC but this is optional if *libavcodec.so* is compatible with the version of Linux or Ubuntu machine and JavaFX Library.
-If not then go through this steps:
+**First step.** Install VLC but this is optional if the version of *libavcodec.so* you have is compatible with the version of Linux or Ubuntu machine and JavaFX Library isntalled.
+If not then go through this steps because we're not going to use MediaPlayer from JavaFX Library because I can't get it to work with my Ubuntu version unless it's working for you:
   > sudo aptitude

   > then search for vlc and install